 3. Mistletoe Set-Up

-Who doesn’t love a puppy kiss any time of year, but they are especially picture-worthy when that kiss happens under a festive mistletoe.
-Just hang your mistletoe just about your pup’s head and lean in for a smoochy selfie.
+Who doesn’t love a puppy kiss any time of year?
+They are especially picture-worthy when that kiss happens under a festive mistletoe.
+Just hang your mistletoe just above your pup’s head and lean in for a smoochy selfie.

 4. Stealing Santa’s Milk and Cookies